 • Quasar Framework.
 Learn to use the Quasar user-interface component library to make your app look like a native mobile application.
 2 days.

 • Hybrid apps.
 Learn about various options to get your JavaScript app in the app stores, and how to match native capabilities.
+2 days.

 • Frontends exam.
 You'll get a case description for which you'll need to implement a full-fledged Quasar app.
 AI use allowed.
 3 days.
 5 credits.